ma-a-sc/MealMasterParser/README.md

 versions the parser was developed.

-The parser first tries to detect the file format and if it is not utf-8 convert the file into that format.
+The parser first tries to detect the file format and if it is not utf-8 convert the file into utf-8.

-The recipes are stored in a csv file which has the same name as the input with .csv a an added suffix.
+The recipes are stored in a csv file with the same name as the input file plus .csv added as a suffix.

 **Usage**

-Either pass in a single file or a directory in which the files you wish to parse reside in.
+Either pass in a single file or a directory in which the files, you wish to parse, reside in.

 E.g: python mmparse.py {file or directory}